Underrated Shandong cuisine, or Lu cuisine, has history, originality, and methodology to go with its taste

 Lu cuisine was first developed during the Spring and Autumn period (770 – 476 BCE), when Shandong was a territory of the Qi and Lu states.
 The area was economically developed because of the fertile plains and proximity to the sea, and this prosperity translated to the consumption of abundant seafood, grains, and sea salt.

-The cuisine gradually spread to northern China, including Beijing and Tianjin.
-Imperial cuisine was also heavily influenced by Lu cuisine, which was later spread among the masses after the fall of the Qing, permanently elevating the status of Shandong flavors.
+Dishes gradually spread to northern China, including Beijing and Tianjin.
+Imperial dining was also heavily influenced by Lu cuisine, which was later spread among the masses after the fall of the Qing, permanently elevating the status of Shandong flavors.

-In recent years, with the rise of other cuisines—especially Sichuan cuisine, characterized by its hot peppers—some say Shandong cuisine has lost its popularity and influence among young people.
-It is worth noting, however, that the cooking methods used in Shandong have been adopted by most Chinese people in their daily cooking.
-For example, the method of stir-frying green onions, ginger, and garlic in hot oil before adding meat or vegetables is a traditional method used in Shandong cuisine.
+In recent years, with the rise of other cuisines—especially Sichuan cuisine, characterized by its hot peppers—some say Shandong food has lost its popularity and influence among young people.
+It's worth noting, however, that the culinary methods used in Shandong have been adopted by most Chinese people in their daily cooking.
+For example, stir-frying green onions, ginger, and garlic in hot oil before adding meat or vegetables is a traditional method used for Shandong dishes.

 Shandong cuisine is divided into three styles: Jinan, Jiaodong, and the Kong Family Feast.